Pig-nosed turtle: Description

 Unlike the soft-shelled turtles of the family Trionychidae, the pig-nosed turtle retains a domed bony carapace beneath its leathery skin, rather than a flat plate.
 It also retains a solid plastron, connected to the carapace by a strong bony bridge, rather than the soft margin of the trionychids.

 Behaviour

 The pig-nosed turtle is not completely aquatic.
-Little is known about its general behaviour, as there have been few studies in the wild.
-Its known extreme aggression in captivity suggests the species is markedly more territorial than most other turtles and tortoises.
+Little is known about its general behavior, as there have been few studies in the wild.
+It's known for its extreme aggression in captivity suggests the species is markedly more territorial than most other turtles and tortoises.
 It seems to display a degree of social structure during the cooler dry season around the hydrothermal vents that line some river systems it inhabits.

 Feeding

 C. insculpta is omnivorous, eating a wide variety of plant and animal matter, including the flowers, fruit and leaves of figs, as well as preying upon crustaceans, molluscs and insects.